-Have you ever worried about having enough cash in the bank to cover your expenses?
-Are your concerns not so much if you have enough cash in the bank for your expenses for this week or this month, but you want to know if there is a point in the foreseeable future that your cash balance will become an issue?
+You worry sometimes about whether you have enough cash in the bank to cover an upcoming expense.
+You know you can cover this week or this month, but you want to know if your cash balance in the future will become an issue.
+At what point will you run out of cash?
 These concerns are related to your cash flow.

 Getting a grasp on the basics of cash flow is the first step toward taking control of your cash and feeling secure in your cash position.